Roasted Cauliflower Mediterranean Farro SaladJump to Recipe

-A few weeks ago I found myself in Monterey, CA looking for lunch and came across this cute little cafe called Cafe Lumiere.
+This delicious and healthy farro salad bowl is inspired by a lunch I had few years ago at this cute little cafe called Cafe Lumiere.
 I was hungry, but wanted to have something light so I chose their simple Mediterranean Bowl.
 It was so good!
-When I came home I knew I wanted to recreate it for a light dinner and this Roasted Cauliflower Farro Mediterranean Salad is the result!
+When I came home I knew I wanted to recreate it for a light dinner and this Roasted Cauliflower Mediterranean Farro Salad is the result!

 This recipe is infinitely flexible.
 Here are some ways you could change it up: